denisyukphp/tmpfile-manager/docs/index.md

 ## Subscribe events

-With EventDispatcher you can subsribe manager's events to inject your code in lifecycle of temp files.
+With EventDispatcher you can subscribe manager's events to inject your code in lifecycle of temp files.

 ```php
 <?php